gabrieljim/liquidity-pool/README.md

 If you'd like to change that:

-- Add a .env file on the root of the project, and add a `PRIVATE_KEY` field there
+- Add a .env file on the root of the project, and add the fields `PRIVATE_KEY` and `TREASURY_WALLET`
 - Set `PRIVATE_KEY` to your account's private key (so hardhat.config.js knows from which account to deploy)
+- Set `TREASURY_WALLET` to the account that will receive the 2% tax
 - Run `npx hardhat run scripts/deploy.js --network rinkeby`
 - You'll get the new contract's address in your console, change it at `frontend/src/utils/index.js`